tmorin/plantuml-libs/distribution/gcp/Item/MigrateForAnthos.md

 include('gcp/Item/MigrateForAnthos')

-' renders the element MigrateForAnthos('MigrateForAnthos', 'Migrate For Anthos', 'an optional tech label')
+' renders the element MigrateForAnthos('MigrateForAnthos', 'Migrate For Anthos', 'an optional tech label', 'an optional description')
 @enduml
 ```